Culture of Yorkshire: Rock and pop music

 Yorkshire has played a significant part in popular music, starting with the unconventional Arthur Brown in the 1960s.
 During the following decade David Bowie, himself of a father from Tadcaster in North Yorkshire, hired three musicians from Hull in the form of Mick Ronson, Trevor Bolder and Mick Woodmansey; together they recorded Ziggy Stardust and the Spiders from Mars, an album that went on to become highly regarded.

 Perhaps the most significant time for Yorkshire music in the modern era was the local post-punk scene of the 1980s, where the county produced several significant bands who went on to achieve success, including the Sisters of Mercy, the Cult, Gang of Four, the Human League, Def Leppard, Heaven 17, New Model Army, Soft Cell, Chumbawamba, the Wedding Present, the Mission, the Housemartins, the Beautiful South and the Comsat Angels.

+Influenced by the local post punk scene, but also by international extreme metal acts such as Celtic Frost, Candlemass, and Kreator, Yorkshire-based bands Paradise Lost and My Dying Bride laid the foundations of what would become the Gothic Metal genre in the early to mid-1990s.

 Pulp from Sheffield had a massive hit in the form of "Common People" during 1995, a song focusing on working-class northern England life.
 The 2000s saw popularity for indie rock and post-punk revival bands from the area with the Kaiser Chiefs and the Arctic Monkeys, the latter holding the record for the fastest-selling debut album in British music history with Whatever People Say I Am, That's What I'm Not.

 Yorkshire has also contributed heavily to the emergence of the electronic music industry from the 1990s until the present day.
 The nightclubs of Leeds and Sheffield helped to build the foundations for record labels such as Warp Records.
 The region has also been influential in the development of bassline, producing a huge hit with T2's "Heartbroken" in 2007, and has produced grime crews such as Scumfam.
-Music in these and related genres has been championed by Toddla T, a Sheffield-born DJ on BBC radio.
+Music in these and related genres has been championed by Toddla T, a Sheffield-born DJ formerly on BBC radio.